nileshmahale03/nileshmahale03.github.io/_posts/2015-11-09-introduction-to-swift.markdown

 {% endhighlight %}

 You don't need to import a separate library for functionality.
 You also don't need a main() function.
 You also don't need to write semicolons at the end of every statement.

+Swift was introduced at Apples's 2014 WWDC.
+An upgraded version 1.2 was also introduced during 2014.
+At WWDC 2015, a major upgraded version Swift 2 was introduced.